yetsun/mac_setup/README.md

 This is to setup work environment in Mac

+1. install xcode if you haven't. after the xcode is installed, agreeing the agreement by the following command:
+$ sudo xcodebuild -license

-1. Before everything, install homebrew by the following command: ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)" or the latest command from http://brew.sh/
+2. Before everything, install homebrew by the following command:

-2. install xcode if you haven't.
+$ ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
+or the latest command from http://brew.sh/

+$ brew doctor
+$ brew update

 3. install git by homebrew

-$ brew update
 $ brew install git